davidfeng88/bara/README.md

 ![homepage](/docs/homepage.png)

-## Update 4/2/2018: refactored homepage
+## Update 4/2/2018: Refactored homepage
 I have completely refactored the frontend React code for the homepage ([Take a look!](/frontend/components/home/) [Here](https://codeburst.io/clean-code-in-react-fe11372f331c) is a Medium story about the process).
 Compared to the original version, now the code is easier to read, has no ESLint errors, and we have some snapshot tests (`npm test`).
-However, currently I do not have time to work on other parts of the frontend.
-Hopefully I can get back to it in the future.
+However, in the foreseeable future, it's unlikely that I will have time to keep improving this project. :disappointed: Bara is my first full stack project; I worked really hard, and I am happy with what I have now.
+During this process I have learned a lot, I am a much better programmer now compared to when I started.
+However, probably it's time for me to move on to explore other great things beyond web app development. :smirk: Look out for my other exciting projects in the future!

 ## Features
 * Each React component loads data from the backend based on URL, not from the Redux store, therefore the user can directly visit a specific page by its URL (the business search page with certain filters or the business show page of a particular business), and users can share pages by their URLs.